 If you aren’t a big online shopper, you might be able to find some replacements in your local stores.
 I have seen a few available at the Home Depot before.
 Be warned though, from my experience, it’s pretty difficult to find replacement bowls in-store.
 Your best bet would be to find your nearest official KitchenAid retailer via their store finder tool.

-Do I need a Replacement Bowl?
+Do I Need A Replacement Bowl?

 Let’s face it, KitchenAid mixers and their accessories aren’t exactly the cheapest appliances, so it’s reasonable to question whether you even need a replacement stand mixer bowl or not.

-In truth, although it’s really helpful to have an extra bowl or two, it’s not exactly essential.
+In truth, although it’s really helpful to have an extra bowl or two, it’s not essential.
 The bowl that came standard with your stand mixer will work perfectly fine.
 That said, there are a few reasons why you might want to replace or upgrade your current bowl.

 In my opinion, this is the main reason why I think you should get an extra mixing bowl.

 One bowl is great if you bake occasionally and stick to simple things like brownies and cupcakes.
-However, if you make large batches, having more than one bowl means you can make various batters and mixtures without needing to empty and clean out your only bowl each time.
+However, if you make large batches, having more than one bowl means you can make various batters and mixtures without needing to empty and clean out your one and only bowl each time.